FJNel/book-project/api/api-docs.md

 | Field | Type | Required | Notes |
 | --- | --- | --- | --- |
 | *(none)* | — | — | This endpoint does not accept a request body. |

+#### Validation & Edge Cases

+- Validation errors return `400 Validation Error` with details in the `errors` array.
+- If there are no active sessions, the API returns an empty array.

+#### Example Responses

 - **Response (200):**